-A living culture
+A vibrant culture

 In 2009 the first Internacional Festival de Paste was held in Real del Monte, and two years later the Museo del Paste – where visitors are invited to cook and taste the little meat pies – opened its doors.
 The Duchess of Cornwall and her husband, Prince Charles, visited in 2014.

-In the towns, houses built during the 19th century, with their sloping roofs, recall those of the southwestern tip of England.
+In the mining towns, houses built during the 19th century, with their sloping roofs, recall those of the southwestern tip of England.
 Yet the Casa Rule – formerly the Rule family’s house and now Pachuca’s town hall – is in the French Renaissance style.
 Constructed by the successful and wealthy “Francisco” Rule, it was designed to impress.

 The English also introduced football to Mexico.
 The first game was played in 1900 by the Cornish miners who founded the Pachuca Athletic Club, Mexico’s first football club.
-In the 1930s Alfred C Crowle, who emigrated from Cornwall to work in the mines, became the manager of the Mexican national football team.
+In the 1930s Alfred C. Crowle, who emigrated from Cornwall to work in the mines, became the manager of the Mexican national football team.